dupgit/sauvegarde/README.md

 I am coding on spare hours so I may not tell any release dates and you should consider that "It ships when its ready".

-* 0.0.9  New GET url in order to get a bunch of hashs and their associated data to go quicker when restoring files.
-Restore all the versions of a file
 * 0.0.10 restore a directory and it's subfiles and directories at a specific date.
 Write a man page for each programs.
 * 0.0.11 have some statistics with the server.